You are here :

 Employers are confronted with numerous legal issues as they address Coronavirus travel restrictions and consider health and safety measures to protect their workforce.
 In this webinar we will address legal risks and best practices relating to the Coronavirus, from the perspectives of employment law, health and safety, data privacy, and discrimination/human rights in the US, Europe and China.
 Join this insightful webinar to better manage the related risks for your business!

-• - Verena Braeckeler-Kogel (Pusch Wahlig Workplace Law in Germany)
+Verena Braeckeler-Kogel (Pusch Wahlig Workplace Law, Germany)

-• - Matt Harrop (Clyde & Co in United Kingdom)
+Matt Harrop (Clyde & Co., UK)

-• - Frédéric-Guillaume Laprévote (Flichy Grangé in France)
+Frédéric-Guillaume Laprévote (Flichy Grangé Avocats, France)

-• - Katharine Weber (Jackson Lewis in USA)
+Katharine Weber (Jackson Lewis, USA)

-• - Ying Zhao (Zhong Lun in China)
+Ying Zhao (Zhong Lun, China)

 Global Pay Equity